 Switching from Limited Company to Umbrella Company (2026 Guide)

-Moving from a limited company to an umbrella company is common for UK contractors.
-Since April 2021, hirers determine IR35 status, not contractors.
-Inside IR35, running a limited company became far less tax-efficient.
-Umbrella is now the standard route for many contractors.
+Moving from a limited company to a PAYE umbrella company is common for UK contractors.
+Since April 2021, hirers have decided IR35 status, not contractors.
+Once you are inside IR35, a limited company is far less tax-efficient.
+For many contractors, umbrella is now the simpler option.

 Why do contractors switch from limited company to umbrella?

-Contractors switch because the off-payroll rules make limited company working inside IR35 inefficient.
-Since April 2021, medium and large private sector hirers determine your IR35 status.
-Inside IR35, you can't take dividends at a lower tax rate.
+Contractors switch because the off-payroll rules make limited company work inside IR35 inefficient.
+Since April 2021, medium and large private sector hirers decide your IR35 status.
+Inside IR35, you cannot take dividends at a lower tax rate.
 You pay income tax and NIC on the full contract value.
-Umbrella achieves the same result with less admin.
+Umbrella gives you the same outcome with less admin.

 Before April 2021, most contractors self-assessed their IR35 status.
-Many operated outside IR35 and took a mix of salary and dividends.
-That combination reduced their overall tax.
+Many worked outside IR35 and paid themselves through a mix of salary and dividends.
+That kept tax lower overall.

 The rules changed for the public sector in April 2017.
-Private sector medium and large businesses followed in April 2021.
-Small companies are still exempt and don't issue Status Determination Statements.
+Medium and large private sector businesses followed in April 2021.
+Small companies are still exempt and do not issue Status Determination Statements.

-If your hirer determines you inside IR35, your limited company doesn't help your tax position.
-The umbrella route is simpler and has no additional cost risk.
+If your hirer says you are inside IR35, a limited company does not improve your tax position.
+Umbrella is simpler and avoids extra cost risk.

 What did the 2021 off-payroll reform actually change?

-Before the reform, the contractor chose whether their engagement fell inside or outside IR35.
+Before the reform, the contractor decided whether the engagement fell inside or outside IR35.
 After the reform, the hirer decides.
 The hirer issues a Status Determination Statement (SDS).

 Inside IR35, the fee payer deducts tax and NIC before paying you.
 Your limited company receives the net amount.
-You can't extract money tax-efficiently from a company receiving net income.
+You cannot extract money tax-efficiently from a company that only receives net income.

 The public sector went first, in April 2017.
 The private sector followed in April 2021 for medium and large businesses.
 Small companies remain out of scope.

-Inside IR35 through a limited company, contractors paid tax twice.
-Once at source, and again when extracting money from the company.
+Inside IR35 through a limited company, contractors paid tax twice, once at source and again when taking money out of the company.
 Umbrella removes that problem.

 What happens to your limited company when you switch?

-Your limited company doesn't close automatically.
+Your limited company does not close automatically.
 You have several options.

 You can keep it dormant.
-File nil accounts each year and maintain it for future use.
+File nil accounts each year and keep it ready for future use.
 This has a small annual cost.

 You can strike it off at Companies House.
-This is cheaper than an MVL and works for companies with small retained profits.
+This costs less than an MVL and works for companies with small retained profits.

-How does umbrella pay compare to limited company inside IR35?
+How does umbrella pay compare with limited company inside IR35?

-Inside IR35, both routes end up with similar take-home.
-The key difference is simplicity.
-Umbrella removes the administrative burden of running a limited company.
+Inside IR35, both routes end up with similar take-home pay.
+The main difference is simplicity.
+Umbrella removes the admin of running a limited company.

-In 2026-27, the rates are as follows.
-Employer NIC is 15% of earnings above the secondary threshold.
+For 2026-27, the rates are: Employer NIC is 15% of earnings above the secondary threshold.
 Employee NIC is 8% up to the Upper Earnings Limit and 2% above it.
-Income tax is 20% on basic rate earnings and 40% on higher rate.
+Income tax is 20% on basic-rate earnings and 40% on higher-rate earnings.
 Your personal allowance is £12,570.

-The umbrella deducts employer NIC and the margin from the contract rate first.
+The umbrella deducts employer NIC and the margin first.
 Your gross pay is what remains.
 Then employee NIC and income tax come out.

 Use the umbrella take home pay calculator to see your exact take-home before you commit.